-The Office of Public Defense represents Island County's interest and responsibility when providing attorney representation to persons charged with a criminal or dependency action.
+The Office of Public Defense represents Island County's interest and responsibility when providing attorney representation to indigent persons charged with a criminal or dependency action.
 The staff of the Office of Public Defense/GSA are not attorneys and will not give legal advice.
 You must meet certain financial guidelines to qualify for a Public Defender.
 If you qualify for a Public Defender, an attorney will be appointed to represent you for your current case in Superior, Juvenile or District Court.

-You should gather the following items before you call for an appointment as you will be required to provide them at screening:
+You should gather the following items before you call:

 You MUST re-apply for public defense representation each time that you are charged with a new criminal offense or violation and if you're Public Defender withdraws from your case because a warrant is issued and you get a new court date.